jotorren/go-quickstart/README.md

 > }
 > ```

-Finally the verifier constructor function must be registered in **fx**.
-To do so these lines must be added to the file `src/cmd/docker/main.go` (and `src/cmd/local/main.go`):
+The verifier constructor function must be registered in **fx**.
+To do so, highlighted lines must be added to the file `src/cmd/docker/main.go` (and `src/cmd/local/main.go`):

 > ```diff
 > func main() {